| fpga4fun.com - where FPGAs are fun. |

 SPI requires 4 wires to be used in between the two chips.

-As you can see, the wires are called SCK, MOSI, MISO and SSEL, and one of the chip is called the SPI master, while the other the SPI slave.
+As you can see, the wires are called SCK, MOSI, MISO and SSEL, and one of the chip is the "master" while the other is the "slave".

-Let's assume that the master and slave expect 8-bits data transfers, with MSB transmitted first.
+Let's assume that the master and slave expect 8-bit data transfers, with MSB transmitted first.

-Here's how would look a single 8-bits data transfer.
+Here's how would look a single 8-bit data transfer.

 The line MOSI is the "master output" while MISO is the "slave output".
 Since SPI is full-duplex, both lines toggles simultaneously, with different data going from master-to-slave, and slave-to-master.

-If the master had more than one 8-bits data to send/receive, it could keep sending/receiving and de-assert SSEL only when it is done.
+If the master had more than one 8-bit data to send/receive, it could keep sending/receiving and de-assert SSEL only when it is done.

-An SPI master can communicate with multiples slaves by connecting most signals in parallel and adding SSEL lines.
+An SPI master can communicate with multiples slaves in two ways: by connecting most signals in parallel and adding SSEL lines, or by chaining the slaves.

-The master must have three SSEL lines, and activate only one SSEL line at a time.
-Since all three slaves are connected to the MISO line, slaves that are not activated must not drive the MISO line.
+With the multiple SSEL lines technique, only one SSEL line is activated at a time, and slaves that are not selected must not drive the MISO line.

 SPI can easily achieve a few Mbps (mega-bits-per-seconds).
 That means it can be used for uncompressed audio, or compressed video.